 Group target 2:

-The middle range of diamond colours and clarities was this group target.
-As before we will begin with the colours, the mid-range consisted of colours from “F” to “I”, with “F” being considered the highest a buyer should go for.
+The middle range of diamond colours and clarities was this groups target.
+Beginning with the colours, the mid-range consisted of colours from “F” to “I”, with “F” being considered the highest a buyer should go for.
 As for clarities, the target range was from VS2 down to SI2.
 “VS1” being marketed as the high-end clarity option.
-The target location for this group was Europe and the UK, and naturally countries like Australia and New Zealand followed Europe’s trend by default.
+The target location for this group was Europe and the UK and naturally countries like Australia and New Zealand followed Europe’s trend by default.

 Group target 3:

-In summary, Dee Beers’ masterful strategy to divide and conquer the world in to 3 target markets was astoundingly successful, setting the standards on how customers of different countries and cultures choose diamonds to this date.
+In summary, De Beers’ masterful strategy to divide and conquer the world in to 3 target markets was astoundingly successful.
+It set the standards on how customers of different countries and cultures choose diamonds to this date.

 Custom and traditions, by their very definition, are passed down from one generation to the next.
 Youths intent on cementing their love for one another will look for inspirations from their elders.
 As the traditions and tastes continue to be inherited, diamond purchasing trend will, we believe, continue stay consistent for a long time as they have been embedded into the very fabric of society and its culture.